ryanpeters-MSFT/aks-azure-service-operator/readme.md

 ## Quickstart

+> **NOTE: This example deploys ALL CRDs possible for provisioning Azure resources, and this amount of CRDs can overwhelm the Free AKS tier.
+As a result, a Standard tier AKS cluster is deployed for this example.**

 Invoke [setup.ps1](./setup.ps1) to create the resource group, AKS cluster (with Workload Identity enabled), install `cert-manager` and the ASO operator through Helm.

 ```powershell